slaveOftime/Fun.Blazor.Samples/README.md

-This repo contains some basic show case demoes.
+This repo contains some basic show case demoes. .NET 5 SDK is required for run them.

 Check the README.md file under each demo.